What’s It Like for Dancers Who Double Major in College?

 Beyond providing a “backup degree,” double majoring lets you pursue a nondance academic interest in a meaningful way, which could end up enriching your dancing with newfound knowledge and experiences.
 But double majoring isn’t for the faint of heart.
 If you are considering this option, read on for all the “major” pros and cons.

 Unless you can take a fifth year to finish undergrad (or your second major’s requirements overlap with those of dance), you’ll be saddled with at least a full course load every semester.
 That was the case for Roanoke Ballet Theatre’s LeeAnn Elder, who graduated from Radford University in 2014 with a BFA in dance and a BS in nutrition and dietetics.
 “Every semester, I would take up to 21 credits,” she says.
 (At most universities, 15 to 16 credits is a full course load.)
 “It felt a lot like my high school schedule: You have school, then you go to dance, then you’re rehearsing and finishing homework late at night.”

-Ashlan Zay is having much the same experience.
-Currently a senior at the University of Missouri, Kansas City, she’s earning a BS in health sciences and a BFA in dance.
+Ashlan Zay had much the same experience.
+At the University of Missouri, Kansas City, she earned a BS in health sciences and a BFA in dance.
 “Taking 18 to 22 credit hours per semester is pretty stressful,” Zay says.
-Through trial and error, she figured out she can handle two health sciences courses per semester while maintaining the bandwidth to dance her best.
-“There’s just less time and less mental capacity to go around,” Zay says, “so I have to be smart about dedicating time to cross-train, go over choreography and come up with choreography of my own.”
-Still, exam periods and performance weeks remain overwhelming, and both Elder and Zay have had less time and energy for socializing than some of their peers.
+Through trial and error, she figured out she could handle two health sciences courses per semester while maintaining the bandwidth to dance her best.
+“There’s just less time and less mental capacity to go around,” Zay says, “so I [had] to be smart about dedicating time to cross-train, go over choreography and come up with choreography of my own.”
+Still, exam periods and performance weeks remained overwhelming, and both Elder and Zay had less time and energy for socializing than some of their peers.

 Pro: Get Two Degrees for the Price of One